Alex Jones liable for defamation in Sandy Hook ‘hoax’ case - NewsBreak

 Families of the victims said they have been subjected to harassment and death threats from Jones’ followers because of the hoax conspiracy pushed on Infowars.
 They sued Jones and his companies for defamation and infliction of emotional distress.
 The hearing on damages before a jury is expected to be held next year.

-Messages were left for parents of some of the children killed in the shooting.
+Messages were left for the parents of some of the children killed in the shooting.

 A Texas judge recently issued similar rulings against Jones in three defamation lawsuits brought by Sandy Hook families in that state, finding Jones liable for damages after defaulting him and his companies for not turning over documents.
 Hearings on damages also were ordered.